 Do you offer short-term psychotherapy?

-Yes, I offer both open-ended psychoanalytic sessions and shorter-term psychotherapy, depending on what you’re looking for.
-Short-term work can be useful for focusing on a specific issue, while longer-term therapy allows for deeper exploration.
-We can discuss what feels right for you and how best to approach our work together.
+Yes, I offer both open-ended psychoanalysis and shorter-term psychotherapy.
+Short-term work can be useful for focusing on a specific issue, while longer-term psychoanalysis allows for deeper exploration.
 What begins as brief psychotherapy can occasionally transform into an open-ended psychoanalysis.

 How is psychoanalysis relevant in today’s contemporary world, given that it was created at the end of the 19th century?

 Psychoanalysis remains highly relevant today because it explores the unconscious forces that shape human thoughts, emotions, and behaviours.
-While modern life has changed, fundamental human struggles—such as identity, desire, anxiety, and relationships—remain.
-Contemporary analysts continue to engage with and develop Freud’s ideas, integrating them with new insights from culture, neuroscience, and social change.
-In a fast-paced world that often prioritises quick solutions, psychoanalysis provides a space for reflection, helping individuals understand themselves beyond surface-level symptoms and engage with the deeper dimensions of their experience.
+While modern life has changed, fundamental human struggles, such as identity, desire, anxiety, and relationships remain.
+Contemporary analysts continue to engage with and develop erly psychoanalytic ideas, integrating them with new insights from culture, neuroscience, and social change.
+In a fast-paced world that often prioritises quick solutions, psychoanalysis provides a space for reflection, helping patients to understand themselves beyond surface-level symptoms and engage with the deeper dimensions of their experience.

 How about the relevance of psychoanalysis in the age of AI?